-It could happen because of wrong cable setup.
+It could happen because of the wrong cable setup.
 Generally, Graphics cards give HDMI cable/port the first preference, DVI-D cable/port the second preference and VGA cable/port the third preference.
 If you have used the wrong cable to power wrongly placed monitor, you may face the same problem after each major Windows upgrade.
 You can then either replace your monitors or make this change in Windows Settings to get things done.

 Desktop icons moved from Primary Monitor to Secondary Monitor